Yepoleb/gogapidocs/account.rst

 .. http:get:: /account/gameDetails/(int:game_id).json

     Returns detailed information about a game.
+Seems to work with movies as well, but they have their own method.

     **Example request**: